Sickness, fear, harassment in Mexico whittle away at caravan

 All the food, old clothes, water and medicine given to the migrants have come from private citizens, church groups or sympathetic local officials.

 The federal government hasn't given the migrants on the road a single meal, a bathroom or a bottle of water.
-It has reserved those basic considerations only for migrants who turn themselves in at immigration offices to apply for visas or be deported.
-Officials say nearly 1,700 migrants have already dropped out and applied for asylum in Mexico.
+It has reserved those only for migrants who turn themselves in at immigration offices to apply for visas or be deported.

 Sometimes federal police have interfered with the caravan.